Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 ## Regression
 Users who receive pattern notifications start to think about their investment strategies,
 especially when they get **triangle patterns** where ups and downs are unpredictable.
-**N-BEATS** which is an explainable time series model can help users establish their strategies.
+**N-BEATS**, an explainable time series model, can help users establish their strategies in a reliable way.

 ### Data
 - Crawling high, low, market and closing price in 5 minute candlestick chart using "pyupbit" package